chempogonzalez/tailwind-semantic-setup/packages/tailwind-semantic-setup/README.md

 ### 🟣 1.
 Wrap your tailwind config and set your themes
 In your tailwind config file, wrap your tailwind config with the `withSemanticSetup` function.
 <br>
-With the `semanticSetup` property you can setup your themes to be handled by the preset.
+With the `semanticSetup` property you can setup your themes to be handled automatically.

 ```js
 // tailwind.config.js